siteline/swiftui-introspect/README.md

 **Please note that this introspection method might break in future SwiftUI releases.** Future implementations might not use the same hierarchy, or might not use UIKit elements that are being looked for.
 Though the library is unlikely to crash, the `.introspect()` method will not be called in those cases.

+### Usage in production

+`Introspect` is meant to be used in production.
+It does not use any private API.
+It only inspects the view hierarchy using publicly available methods.
+The library takes a defensive approach to inspecting the view hierarchy: there is no hard assumption that elements are laid out a certain way, there is no force-cast to UIKit classes, and the `introspect()` methods are simply ignored if UIKit views cannot be found.

 Install
 -------